magento/merchdocs/src/stores/security-google-recaptcha.md

       - For **Invisible Badge Position**, choose the position to be used on each page.
 Options: Inline / Bottom Right / Bottom Left

-      - Choose the **Theme** that is used to style the Google reCAPTCHA box.
+      - For **Theme**, choose the theme to be used to style the Google reCAPTCHA box.
 Options: Light Theme (default) / Dark Theme

       - Enter a two-character **[Language Code](https://developers.google.com/recaptcha/docs/language)** that specifies the language that is used for Google reCAPTCHA text and messaging.